Our Team

 Tony de Melo, RPh | Director of Clinical Education Programs

-Tony manages field staff and leads academic detailer trainings at Alosa Health.
+Tony manages field staff and leads training programs at Alosa Health.
 He attended Massachusetts College of Pharmacy and Health Sciences in Boston, where he received a BS in Pharmacy with a minor in Business Administration.
-This business interest led him to work for several pharmaceutical companies as a sales representative, account manager, training manager, district/regional manager, associate director of managed markets training, head of sales training, and development & marketing product manager.
-He has also worked for smaller businesses that were looking to grow their sales and marketing programs.
-Throughout his career, Tony has successfully sold, marketed, trained, led, designed, developed and executed solutions to meet business objectives.
+Tony’s breadth and depth of experience includes roles as account manager, product marketing and development, as well as leadership positions as a regional manager, associate director of managed markets training and head of sales training for pharmaceutical companies prior to joining Alosa.
+Throughout his career, Tony has successfully developed and executed marketing, training, and sales solutions to meet business objectives.

 Jerry Avorn, MD | Physician Advisor